fosterbarnes/MusicApp-Nightly/README.md

   - List view for songs and genre menus
   - Combined list/thumbnail view for artists menu.
 Artists will be displayed in a list, their albums will be sorted and shown with large thumbnails similar to the dropdown when clicked in album view
 - Light and dark mode options.
 Default is dark mode
-- Multiple color themes (1st priority being lime green for my girlfriend), this will also change the icon
+- Multiple color themes (1st priority being mint green for my girlfriend), this will also change the icon

 #### Title Bar